HJfod/flash/README.md

 > :warning: `output_dir` should be a relative path, or bad things may happen with the links on the docs page.

-> :waring: The output directory should be the same relative root path as where the docs will eventually live, so for example doing `-o docs` means that the docs root URL on the website should be `site.com/docs`.
+> :warning: The output directory should be the same relative root path as where the docs will eventually live, so for example doing `-o docs` means that the docs root URL on the website should be `site.com/docs`.

 Configuring Flash happens through a `flash.toml` file at the root of the project.